 You may have made slime before, but have you made oobleck?
 This sticky yet solid combination of water and corn starch makes a quicksand-like compound that’s so fun to play with!

 First, let’s learn a little about what makes oobleck so special.
 We have to start with matter!
 Matter makes up everything around you!
-Your shoes, your clothes, your dogs and cats, your eyes and hair, your whole body and the world around you is made of matter.
+Your shoes, your clothes, your dogs and cats, your eyes and hair, your whole body, and the world around you are made of matter.

 Matter exists in three states: liquid, solid, and gas.
 Liquids are fluid, which means you can pour them to move them around.
 You can easily put your hand or another object through liquid.
 Water, soda, and juice are all liquids: you can pour them into a cup, and you can swim in them, too!
 Solids are solid, though.
 You can’t necessarily put your hand through a solid.
 Wood, fabric, concrete, and plastic are all solid.
 Gases, like everything in our world, are made up of particles, but the particles in gases are far, far apart from each other, which means you can pass through them with ease, and some gases are even invisible.
 What are some gases you can think of?
 Hint: what is the name of the gas we humans have to breathe in to survive?